The bush: Related terms

 The term "to go bush" has several similar meanings all connected with the supposed wildness of the bush.
 It can mean to revert to a feral nature (or to "go native"), and it can also mean to deliberately leave normal surroundings and live rough, with connotations of cutting off communication with the outside world – often as a means of evading capture or questioning by the police.
 The term bushwhacker is used in Australia and New Zealand to mean someone who spends his or her time in the bush.
+Going bush, or living in bushland, is a major trope in New Zealand fiction, popularised in such novels as Barry Crump's "A Good Keen Man" (see Man alone).

 The verb to bushwhack has two meanings.
 One is to cut through heavy brush and other vegetation to pass through tangled country: "We had to do quite a bit of bushwhacking today to clear the new trail."
 The other meaning is to hide in such areas and then attack unsuspecting passers-by: "We were bushwhacked by the bandits as we passed through their territory and they took all of our money and supplies."

 The Bushwhackers were also a New Zealand professional wrestling tag team that was inducted into the WWE Hall of Fame class of 2015.

 In New Zealand, "The Bush" is a nickname for the Wairarapa Bush provincial rugby team.
 The team was formed by an amalgamation of two earlier teams, Wairarapa and Bush.
 The latter team had represented an area on the boundaries of the Wairarapa and Hawke's Bay which was in former times known as Bush due to its dense vegetation cover.

 In the United States, minor league baseball, which is typically played in smaller cities, is sometimes derisively called "bush league baseball".

-In Australia,"Sydney or the bush" equates with such terms as "Hollywood or bust" to mean staking total success or failure on one high-risk event.
-This usage appears in several Peanuts cartoons, causing Charlie Brown much confusion.
+In Australia, "Sydney or the bush" equates with such terms as "Hollywood or bust" to mean staking total success or failure on one high-risk venture.